jonayedeusufzai-create/food-court-management-system/README.md

-# Food Court Management System
+# TheTreeHousse - Food Court Management System

 A comprehensive management system for food courts that enables customers to browse stalls, order food, and track orders in real-time, while providing administrators with tools to manage stalls, orders, payments, and generate insightful reports.